sourcegraph/about/handbook/engineering/distribution/goals.md

 # Goals

+Goals are continuously updated and reviewed.
+If you find these goals do not reflect our current priorities or are out of date, please update them as soon as possible or add it as a topic to our [weekly sync](recurring_processes#weekly-distribution-team-sync).

 ## Medium-term goals

 ### Any engineer at Sourcegraph can create a release for all of our supported deployment types by running a single command